Elk Point Residential Fees,

 Property Assessment Map Search - This search tool, linked below, allows you to view basic assessment information relating to any residential property in the Town.
 You should compare your assessment to the assessments of other properties similar in size, age, quality, condition and location.

-Speak with our Assessor – If you require further clarification on your assessment value, please call or email our assessor, Wainwright Group Assessment Ltd, their contact info I provided above.
+Speak with our Assessor – If you require further clarification on your assessment value, please call or email our assessor, Wainwright Group Assessment Ltd.

 If after completing the above steps you still feel the information provided is not sufficient, a 299 or 300 request can be made in writing directly to the Revenue & Assessment Department in accordance to the Assessment Bulletin linked below: